Conor Grant (footballer, born 2001): Sheffield Wednesday

 At youth level, Grant played for Irish clubs Malahide United and Shamrock Rovers before joining the academy of EFL Championship club Sheffield Wednesday in May 2017.
 He signed professional terms in December 2018.
 On 15 September 2020, Grant made his professional debut coming on as an 89th-minute substitute in a 2–0 EFL Cup second round win over Rochdale.

 Rochdale

-On 1 February 2021, Grant signed a two-and-a-half year contract with EFL League One club Rochdale for an undisclosed fee.
+On 1 February 2021, Grant signed a two-and-a-half-year contract with EFL League One club Rochdale for an undisclosed fee.
 He made his debut five days later as a 68th-minute substitute in a 2–0 defeat away to Charlton Athletic on 6 February 2021.
 On 13 April 2021, Grant scored his first senior professional goal in a 2–1 home win over Swindon Town.

 Milton Keynes Dons

 On 24 June 2022, Grant joined EFL League One club Milton Keynes Dons for an undisclosed fee, signing a "long term" contract.
 He made his debut on the opening day of the season in a 1–0 defeat away to Cambridge United.
 Grant scored his first goal for the club on 9 August 2022 in a 1–0 EFL Cup first round home win over Sutton United.
+On 3 May 2022 he was named Young Player of the Year at the club's end of season awards ceremony.

+Barnsley (loan)

+On 2 February 2024, Grant joined League One club Barnsley on loan for the remainder of the season with an option to buy.

+Notts County

+On 9 August 2024, Grant joined League Two club Notts County on a three-year deal, which saw Aaron Nemane go the other way and Notts County receive an undisclosed fee.